devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

      module load samtools
      module load XXX

-We need to index the refernce genome for bwa and samtools. bwa and samtools are programs that are pre-installed on our server.
+We need to index the reference genome for bwa and samtools.

-     bwa index data/ref_genome/ecoli_rel606.fasta
+     bwa index data/ref_genome/ecoli_rel606.fasta     #this is key in speedy alignment of reads samtools faidx data/ref_genome/ecoli_rel606.fasta
-     samtools data/ref_genome/ecoli_rel606.fasta

-Create output paths for various intermediate and result files The -p option means mkdir will create the whole path if it does not exist and refrain from complaining if it does exist
+Create output paths for various intermediate and results files.
+The `-p` option means mkdir will create the whole path if it does not exist and refrain from complaining if it does exist

      mkdir -p results/sai
      mkdir -p results/sam